Partidos of Buenos Aires: History

 At the head of every partido, the cabildo appointed a rural judge called Alcalde de la Santa Hermandad.

 The judge, or alcalde, had the mission to maintain the law and order in the surrounding rural area of Buenos Aires, fighting against cattle raiders.
 The alcalde was helped by a constabulary called Santa Hermandad (Holy Brotherhood) created in the late 15th century by the Catholic Monarchs and transplanted to the colonies.

 In 1821 the Governor Martín Rodríguez and his minister Bernardino Rivadavia dissolved the cabildos and since then was the governor itself who appointed the judges, now called Juez de Paz (Justice of the Peace), his administrative territory was called Partido judicial (Judicial district) hence the name of the subdivision.

 In 1856 the office of Juez de Paz was replaced by a Presidente de la Municipalidad, or Municipal President.
-It was appointed by the Governor from a list of three candidates presented by the Municipales, or Councillors, who were elected by the citizens of the different partidos.
+It was appointed by the Governor from a list of three candidates presented by the Municipales, or councillors, who were elected by the citizens of the different partidos.

 Since 1890 the head of the government is called Intendente (Intendant), or Mayor, and is directly elected by the citizens.

 On October 24, 1864 the Legislature of the Province of Buenos Aires sanctioned law № 422, dividing the province into 45 partidos: Arrecifes, Baradero, Barrancas al Sud (Avellaneda), Belgrano (Barrio Belgrano), Cañuelas, Carmen de Areco, Chacabuco, Chascomús, Chivilcoy, del Pilar, Ensenada, Exaltación de la Cruz, General las Heras, General San Martín, Giles, Junín, Matanza, Las Conchas (Tigre), Lobos, Lomas de Zamora, Luján, Magdalena, Mercedes, Merlo, Monte, Moreno, Morón, Navarro, Pergamino, Quilmes, Ramallo, Ranchos, Rivadavia, Rojas, Salto, San Antonio, San Fernando, San Isidro, San José de Flores (Barrio Flores), San Nicolás, San Pedro, San Vicente, Suipacha, Viedma and Zárate.

 Government

-Every partido is administrated by an executive and a legislative branch, respectively, the mayor (intendente) and a council (concejo deliberante), similar to a county council.
+Every partido is administered by an executive and a legislative branch, respectively, the mayor (intendente) and a council (concejo deliberante), similar to a county council.
 It is considered a strong mayor-council form of government.

 The mayor is elected to four-year terms and can be reelected for a new term.
 If they have been re-elected, they can not be re-elected in the same position, but with an interval of one period.

 The council is a unicameral body, one-half of whose members are elected every two years to serve four-year terms and can be reelected for a new term.
 If they have been re-elected, they can not be re-elected in the same position, but with an interval of one period.

 The number of councillors depends on the population of every partido.

 According to decret-law 6769/58 the number of councillors varies as follows:

-Partial list of partidos
+List of partidos

 Buenos Aires Province is divided into 135 partidos.